 I did manage to find positive results in one epistemological study which showed an association between bear bells and a reduction in charge attacks by grizzly bears.
 However, epistemological studies are not well suited for conclusions, they are mainly used for ideas into further research.
 This is because there are too many confounding variables, for example: the size of the group, the noise made by each group, the time of day, the time of the year, the type of bell used, and the fact that grizzly bears behave very differently from the Asiatic black bear.
 If we had 10 studies finding the same association, then a likely conclusion could be reached - but we actually have a lot of opposing evidence and the experts don't completely agree with these study results.

 So for us to answer our question regarding hiking in Japan, the next step is to look at the unprovoked bear attacks in Japan, and check if they were wearing a bear bell.

 Unprovoked bear attacks and bear bells

 In Akita prefecture in May 2017, a 61 year-old lady was out with her friend collecting bamboo shoots in the early morning.
 At the time, she was wearing two bear bells, she eventually became separated from her friend and was later found dead with significant injuries from a bear attack.
-This was not an isolated incident. in the same prefecture in 2016, a total of 4 people were killed and partially eaten by bears, again while gathering bamboo shoots.
+This was not an isolated incident. in the same prefecture in 2016, a total of 4 people were killed by bears, again while gathering bamboo shoots.
 Unfortunately, there are other examples like this.

 Considering the documented attacks on people wearing bear bells, it's reasonable to conclude that in many cases the bears are simply not concerned about the sound they make.
 For them to be effective, we would have to teach them to fear the sound.
 Some observational research done on grizzly bears appears to support both sides of the argument, but the results are inconclusive.
 Although bear bells make sense hypothetically, the majority of experts don't support their use, and have suggested that bears could become curious of the sound.